ScanMountGoat/xc3_lib/DEVELOPMENT.md

 ## In Game Testing
 The easiest way to test files is using an emulator like Ryujinx and the [xc3-file-loader](https://github.com/RoccoDev/xc3-file-loader) plugin for loading modded files.
 Files can be extracted from a dump of the game by dumping the romfs from Ryujinx and then dumping the ard and arh archive files using [XbTool](https://github.com/AlexCSDev/XbTool/releases).

+## Code Generation
+For seeing the generated code from procedural macros, use [cargo expand](https://github.com/dtolnay/cargo-expand).
+For example, call `cargo expand -p xc3_lib mxmd > expanded.rs` to output the expanded contents of `mxmd.rs`.

 ## Debugging File Parsing
 The easiest way to test file parsing is by running xc3_test on an extracted game dump and noting any errors printed to the console.
 The `binrw` library used to generate parsing code also supports debugging the location and values of specific fields by adding the `#[br(dbg)]` attribute like in the example below.
 This makes it easy to identify the offset to use when hex editing for in game tests.